Local Hazard Mitigation Plan

 - Preparedness activities are the emergency plans, training, drills, and exercises that individuals, communities and first responders participate in on almost a daily basis.
-These are things done to get ready for an emergency or disaster before it happens.
+These are done to get ready for an actual emergency or disaster before it happens.

 - Recovery is the longer-term process of restoring the community back to normal or pre-disaster conditions.

-- Mitigation activities are actions that will prevent or eliminate losses, even if an incident does occur.
+- Mitigation activities are actions that prevent or eliminate losses, even if an incident does occur.
 Mitigation can reduce or eliminate the need for an emergency response and greatly reduce the recovery period.

 Why is Natural Hazard Mitigation Important?